-The Scottish Government is committed to supporting the transition to Zero and Ultra Low Emission Vehicles (ULEVs) as detailed in the PfG; this includes the expansion of the
+The Scottish Government is committed to supporting the transition to Zero and Ultra Low Emission Vehicles (ULEVs) as detailed in the PfG; this includes the expansion of the electric charging infrastructure across rural, urban and domestic settings and strategic development of hydrogen infrastructure.

 The PfG highlights the key role that ULEVs will play in reducing greenhouse gas emissions and improving air quality; bringing benefits to drivers, communities and the wider environment and economy.

 It is recommended that the following actions are taken forward to accelerate the zero carbon transport transition: